stubbslab/SNePeculiaritiesProjectCode/README.md

-A set of python code to analyze SNe Ia data to search for 3D peculiarities in
+A set of python code to analyze SNe Ia data, focused on looking for deviations from basic LCDM.
-    SNe Ia data.